Fred Lorenzen: Lorenzen's winning streak (1962–1967)

-In 1965 Lorenzen won: the Daytona 500; the Virginia 500; the World 600, and the National 400.
+In 1965 Lorenzen won the Daytona 500; the Virginia 500; the World 600, and the National 400.

-In 1966 Lorenzen won: the Old Dominion 500 and the American 500 at Rockingham, North Carolina.
+In 1966 Lorenzen won the Old Dominion 500 and the American 500 at Rockingham, North Carolina.

-In 1967 Lorenzen won: the Daytona 500 Qualifier (until 1971, the races currently called the Bluegreen vacations Duels were points races).
+In 1967 Lorenzen won the Daytona 500 Qualifier (until 1971, the races currently known as the Bluegreen Vacations Duels were points-paying races).

-Lorenzen compiled an amazing record of wins that clearly made him the dominant driver of NASCAR during a very significant portion of its Golden Era.
+Lorenzen compiled 26 wins, that made him the one of dominant drivers of NASCAR during a significant portion of the sport's early golden era.